 My favorite thing about City Life is how it becomes a second home to the students.
 Some of them will say “This is my second home.”
 Others you can tell by their attendance records.

-One day I was leaving work at the City Life Center and was on my way to meet with one of the students.
-As I was walking to the car, four of the student leaders told me they had to go help another student, Aaron, because he was going to get jumped.
+One day as I left work at the City Life Center, I saw four of our student leaders.
+They said they were going to help another student, “Aaron,” because he was going to get jumped.
 Before I could convince them to wait, they took off.

-Ana takes the stick from his hand and the group changes his path from going toward the fight to heading back to the Center.
+“Ana” took the stick from his hand and the group changed his path from going toward the fight to heading back to the Center.
 I drove slowly beside them.
-Alex places his hand on Aaron’s shoulder and reminds him that he is loved.
+Alex placed his hand on Aaron’s shoulder and reminded him that he is loved.
 Another student reassured Aaron that he would pick him up from school tomorrow.

 You see, if this is a family, I’d be like the big sister or the mama type of thing.
 And it was so beautiful to me that I wasn’t needed.
 These guys loved Aaron, they spoke truth to him, and they made him feel loved all because that treatment was extended to them.